EiE and Crisis-Sensitive Planning

-Educational planning that addresses the risks of conflict or disaster, including those due to climate change, is cost-effective.
-It can save the cost of rebuilding or repairing expensive infrastructure and education materials.
-In the long term, crisis-sensitive education content and planning strengthen the resilience of education systems and contribute to the safety and social cohesion of communities and education institutions.
+Educational planning that addresses the risk of conflicts or disasters, including those due to climate change, is cost-effective.
+For example, it can save the cost of rebuilding or repairing expensive infrastructure and education materials.
+In the long term, crisis-sensitive planning also strengthens the resilience of education systems and contributes to the safety and social cohesion of communities and education institutions.

-Crisis-sensitive planning must focus on equity and inclusion of the most marginalized populations, including girls, learners with disabilities and children and youth from forcibly displaced populations who are more likely to face discrimination.
-Past experiences demonstrate that inequalities are exacerbated during crises.
-For instance, the inequitable distribution of qualified teachers or learning resources can create social grievances and become a driver of conflict.
-Educational inequality can lead to imbalances in the societal fabric, reinforcing tensions between ethnic, religious, and subnational groups, for example.
-Therefore, crisis-sensitive planning places a strong emphasis on the equitable distribution of resources and the provision of access to quality education for all populations, even the most marginalized.
-It should also help to ensure that marginalized groups are engaged in all stages of the crisis response to ensure that their views and expressions are taken into account.
+Past experience demonstrates that inequalities and the exclusion of the most marginalised populations, including in education, are exacerbated during crises.
+Crises disproportionally affect marginalised populations such as girls, learners with disabilities, and children and youth from forcibly displaced populations, who are more likely to face discrimination.
+The resulting educational inequality can lead to imbalances in the social fabric and exacerbate tensions between ethnic, religious, and subnational groups: for instance, the inequitable distribution of qualified teachers or learning resources can create social grievances and even become a driver of conflict.
+Crisis-sensitive planning, which places a strong emphasis on the equitable distribution of resources and the provision of access to quality education for all populations, even the most marginalised, can contribute to addressing this problem.
+It can also help to ensure that marginalised groups are engaged in all stages of the crisis response to ensure that their views and expressions are taken into account.

-Education systems should make sure that sub-central decision-makers and education actors are involved in planning processes, given their knowledge of local risks and capacities.
-Establishing strong communication and coordination mechanisms across all levels, but also across sectors, creates a foundation for leaders to be able to advocate for the provision of education that will be sustainable before, during and after crises.
+By including decision-makers and education actors from all levels (including the sub-national and local levels) in the planning process, crisis-sensitive planning can profit from their knowledge of local risks and capacities and establish strong communication and coordination mechanisms across all levels, as well as across sectors.
+This can help create a sustainable foundation for leaders to advocate for the provision of education before, during, and after crises.

-education authorities and partners increasingly recognize the need to adopt evidence-informed crisis-sensitive educational planning.
-In many countries, the ability of MoE to collect and use relevant data has proven very helpful in responding to the COVID-19 crisis, for example.
+Education authorities and partners increasingly recognise the need to adopt evidence-informed crisis-sensitive educational planning.
+In many countries, the ability of Ministries of Education to collect and use relevant data has proven very helpful in responding to the COVID-19 crisis, for example.
 Consolidating and using data and information from a range of stakeholders, including humanitarian partners, but also school leaders and teachers, as well as from affected populations themselves, who are at the centre of education responses, is therefore essential to evidence-based programming.
 Data collection and use should move beyond access issues to also assess the learning of crisis-affected learners.

-Institutionalising crisis risk reduction and management into education planning processes can help education authorities in better anticipating crises and leading the planning and delivery of education before, during, and after a crisis.
+Including crisis risk reduction and management in education planning processes can assist education authorities in better anticipating crises and in planning and delivering education before, during, and after crises.
 This includes putting in place measures that address vulnerabilities to potential risks.
-Institutionalising crisis and risk management in education systems, notably by having a dedicated team of education staff that is tasked with developing and implementing such crisis and risk management policies, and strong coordination mechanisms can strengthen education systems resilience and ensure that MoEs can respond adequately to crises.
+Integrating crisis and risk management into education systems, notably by having a dedicated team of education staff that is tasked with developing and implementing crisis and risk management policies, as well as strong coordination mechanisms, can strengthen the resilience of education systems and ensure that Ministries of Education can respond adequately to crises.

-MoEs are in a stronger position to lead in times of crises when they have already invested in human resources and organizational structures such as a risk and crisis management units across various governance levels.
-Such structures can facilitate coordination with partners and across levels of the government.
-Strengthening human resources at the central and sub-national levels as well as the school level is essential to putting in place education systems that are adaptable and resilient to crises.
-Strengthening MoE capacities for crisis management will ensure that they are prepared for and lead sector-wide crisis responses and that priorities for shorter-term humanitarian assistance are aligned with longer-term recovery and development.
+MoEs are in a stronger position to provide leadership in times of crisis when they have already invested in appropriate human resources and organisational structures such as risk and crisis management units across various governance levels.
+Such structures can facilitate coordination across different levels of the government and with partners.
+Strengthening human resources at the national and sub-national levels, as well as the school level, is essential to putting in place education systems that are adaptable and resilient to crises.
+Strengthening MoE capacities for crisis management will ensure that they are prepared for and can lead sector-wide crisis responses, and that priorities for shorter-term humanitarian assistance are aligned with longer-term recovery and development.

-Education leaders need to have abilities to set and achieve challenging goals, but also to adapt to ever-evolving situations.
-Effective MoE leadership should not only focus on equity and inclusion but also capitalize on a pre-existing culture of risk reduction and management within the MoE and prior experience responding to emergencies as well as existing emergency response strategies.
-Recognizing the leadership of the national administration at all levels is also key and may require humanitarian and development actors to reflect on the extent to which their actions support/strengthen or undermine/replace endogenous leadership in crisis settings.
+Education leaders need to have the ability to set and achieve goals, but also to adapt to ever-evolving challenges.
+Effective MoE leadership should focus on equity and inclusion, but also capitalise on a pre-existing culture of risk reduction and management within the respective MoE, on its prior experience responding to emergencies, as well as on existing emergency response strategies.
+The recognition of the leadership of the national administration at all levels by other entities is also crucial.
+This may require humanitarian and development actors to reflect on the extent to which their actions either support or undermine local leadership in crisis settings.

-Detailed, granular data can show who is affected by a crisis and where, which will guide an effective and targeted response and help to mobilize funding.
-Ensuring that risk-related indicators are integrated into planning tools such as EMIS will make sure that reliable, timely and updated information about schools, students and teachers are available to inform decision-making on emergency responses as well as medium and long-term strategies.
-This should go hand in hand with support to MoE officials to equip them with knowledge and skills on the use of data and information for planning and managing quality and equitable education services in emergency contexts.
+Detailed, granular data can show who is affected by a crisis and where.
+This can facilitate an effective and targeted response, as well as help to mobilise funding.
+Ensuring that risk-related indicators are integrated into planning tools such as EMIS will make sure that reliable, timely and updated information about schools, students and teachers are available to inform decision-making on emergency responses, as well as medium and long-term strategies.
+This should go hand in hand with support to Ministry of Education officials to equip them with the knowledge and skills to use the data and information to plan and manage quality and equitable education services in emergency contexts.

-This includes ensuring that strong communication and coordination mechanisms are in place, with a balance of bottom-up and top-down approaches, which are participatory and inclusive.
-Indeed, enabling the participatory and representative engagement of crisis-affected populations, including refugees, internally displaced persons and other marginalized groups can help ensure that their views are included at all stages of crisis response.
+This includes ensuring that strong communication and coordination mechanisms are in place that are balancing bottom-up with top-down approaches that are participatory and inclusive.
+Enabling the participation and representation of crisis-affected populations, including refugees, internally displaced persons and other marginalised groups, helps to ensure that their views are included at all stages of crisis response.

-While education for emergency-affected populations, including for refugees and IDPs, has traditionally been financed by short-term humanitarian funds, there is a recognised need to improve the humanitarian-development coherence, including through longer-term planning to ensure sustainable access to quality education, regardless of the type of emergency.
-In addition, there is a recognized need to promote peaceful and inclusive societies, which is embodied by the so-called “New Way of Working” (NWOW) approach that aims to create synergy between humanitarian assistance, development activities and peacebuilding.
+While education for emergency-affected populations, including for refugees and IDPs, has traditionally been financed by short-term humanitarian funds, there is a recognised need to improve the humanitarian-development coherence, including through longer term planning, to ensure sustainable access to quality education, regardless of the type of emergency.
+In addition, there is a recognised need to promote peaceful and inclusive societies, which is embodied by the so-called “New Way of Working” (NWOW) approach that aims to create synergies between humanitarian assistance, development activities, and peacebuilding.